We’d like to shed some light on the 7 stages of Alzheimer’s disease.

 ● orientation in space and time

-● recognition of faces and people in the surrounding area
+● recognition of faces and people around you

 ● ability to move around familiar places

-On the other hand, it has become clear that those affected are unable to perform complex tasks, and denial has become a dominant defense mechanism, even second nature.
-There is also a decrease in emotional reactions and frequent withdrawal in difficult situations.
+On the other hand, it has become obvious that sufferers are unable to perform complex tasks, and denial has become a dominant defense mechanism, if not second nature.
+Emotional reactions have also diminished, with frequent withdrawal in difficult situations.

-Considering the impact on daily activities, it would be wise to introduce home care (family caregiver or nursing assistant) at stage 4 of Alzheimer’s disease to help the person with Alzheimer’s perform daily activities, prepare meals, shop for groceries, pick up medications at the pharmacy, etc.
+Considering the impact on daily activities, it would be wise to introduce home care (family caregiver or caregiver assistant) at stage 4 of Alzheimer’s disease to help the sufferer with daily activities, such as preparing meals, grocery shopping, picking up medication from the pharmacy, etc.

-It would also be beneficial to introduce stimulating activities into their daily routine, such as engaging them in conversation and playing cognitive games, in order to prevent the depression, apathy, and isolation that characterize patients at this stage.
+It would also be advisable to introduce stimulating activities into daily life, such as making conversation and playing cognitive games, in order to prevent the depression, apathy and isolation that characterize patients at this stage.

 Stage 5 – Moderately severe cognitive decline (moderate dementia)

-At this stage, it is clear that the patient can no longer live alone; in this regard, family caregivers and healthcare staff must be able to recognize this condition.
+At this stage, it’s clear that the patient can no longer live alone, and caregivers and nursing staff need to be able to recognize this.

-Thus, during a clinical assessment interview, the patient may not remember important aspects of their current life, such as their address and phone number from several years ago, the names of their grandchildren, etc.
+For example, during a clinical assessment interview, the patient may not remember an important aspect of his current life, such as his address and telephone number from several years ago, the names of his grandchildren, and so on.

-We also often see disorientation in relation to time (date, day of the week, season, etc.) and place.
+Disorientation in relation to time (date, day of week, season…) and place is also common.

-Even an educated patient may have difficulty counting from 100 to 50 or from 50 to 5.
+Even a well-educated patient may have difficulty counting from 100 to 50, or from 50 to 5.

-However, people in stage 5 retain a good knowledge of many important facts about themselves and their loved ones.
+However, people in stage 5 retain a good knowledge of many major facts concerning themselves and their loved ones.

-They know their own names and usually those of their spouses and children.
-They do not need help with personal hygiene or eating, but they may have difficulty choosing appropriate clothing for the occasion.
+As a result, they know their own names and usually those of their spouses and children.
+They don’t need help with washing and eating, but they may have difficulty choosing the right clothes for the moment.

-In stage 5 of Alzheimer’s disease, permanent resources and care must be provided, which would be difficult to arrange in the home of the affected loved one.
-Serious consideration should therefore be given to moving to a residence with the services of an assigned caregiver or to the home of a family member with home care.
+In stage 5 Alzheimer’s disease, there is a need for permanent care and resources, which would be difficult to provide at home.
+Serious consideration should therefore be given to moving into a residence with the services ofan assigned caregiver, or into the home of a family member with home care.

 Stage 6 – Severe cognitive decline (moderately severe dementia)

-We are now at an advanced stage of the disease, and the impact on cognitive abilities is significant enough to make relationships, even with loved ones, difficult.
-As a result, we are seeing the following behavioral changes:
+We’re at an advanced stage of the disease now, and the impact on cognitive faculties is significant enough to make relationships, even with loved ones, difficult.
+The following behavioral changes can be observed:

-● People with dementia may sometimes forget the name of their spouse, on whom they are entirely dependent for their survival.
+● sufferers can sometimes forget the name of the spouse on whom they are entirely dependent for survival

 ● they are largely unaware of recent events and experiences in their lives

-● They retain some knowledge of their past life, but it is very limited.
+● they retain some knowledge of their past life, but it’s very sketchy

-● They are generally no longer aware of their surroundings, the year, the season, etc.
+● they are generally no longer aware of their environment, the year, the season, and so on.

-● They may have difficulty counting down from 20, for example, and sometimes even counting up to 10.
+● they may have difficulty counting backwards from 20, for example, and sometimes even just counting to 10.

-● They will need assistance with activities of daily living; for example, they may suffer from incontinence, need help getting around, but will occasionally be able to visit familiar places.
+● they will need assistance with activities of daily living; for example, they may suffer from incontinence, will need help getting around, but will occasionally be able to go to familiar places

-● they almost always remember their own name
+● they still almost always remember their own name

-● They often continue to be able to distinguish familiar people from strangers in their environment.
+● they frequently continue to be able to distinguish familiar from unfamiliar people in their environment.

 Personality and emotional changes are highly variable and include:

-● Delusional behavior; patients may accuse their spouse of being an impostor, talk to imaginary people, or talk to their own reflection in the mirror.
+● delusional behavior; patients may accuse their spouse of being an imposter, talk to imaginary characters or their own reflection in the mirror

 ● obsessive symptoms; a person may often repeat cleaning activities